-An individual verifying the identity of the individual on behalf of EuroCert certifies the performance of the verification by creating handwritten signature and providing their personal identification number (PESEL) in the written declaration on verifying the identity.
+An individual verifying the identity of the subscriber on behalf of EuroCert - certifies the performance of the identity verification in the handwritten-signed declaration.
 Then this individual signs an agreement with the subscriber on behalf of EuroCert, and the agreement contains the following subscriber's personal data:

 - a) first name,

 - b) surname,

 - c) date and place of birth,

 - d) personal identity number (e.g. PESEL) or tax identification number (TIN),

-- e) series and number and type of the identity document and description of the body issuing this document,
+- e) series, number, expiry date and type of the identity document and description of the authority issuing this document,

 - f) e-mail address and phone number.